jspm/jspm.org/docs/guide.md

 jspm supports many npm packages in Node.js using the same `jspm_packages` resolution and ES module conversion that is designed for the browser.
 In this example, the whole of `http-server` and all its dependencies are executing as ES modules in Node.js, running through `--experimental-modules` and the jspm resolver.

+> Global installs and global bins are supported via `jspm install -g`, although this should be used sparingly.

 Optionally, set this up to run as a package.json script:

 ```json